 For most of us, shopping at grocery stores and retail stores is a weekly activity.
 When we go shopping, we have a right to expect the stores to be kept safe and orderly.
 Failure to take reasonable measures to ensure their safety can lead to slips and falls and other types of accidents, often involving serious injuries.
 If you or a loved one has been injured in a grocery or retail store accident, it is important to speak with an experienced premises liability attorney to determine if you have the right to compensation.

 For over 40 years, the award-winning attorneys at Mevorah Law Offices LLC have represented individuals injured in grocery and retail store accidents throughout northern Illinois.
 We have extensive experience dealing with the challenges and complexities of such cases and securing full damages against well-funded adversaries such as the large retail stores and their insurers.
 Our attorneys are skilled litigators inside the courtroom and strong negotiators outside of court, and we put our experience to work to aggressively advocate for the interests of our clients.

 Our lawyers are honest, compassionate, responsive, and approachable.
 We understand the physical, emotional and financial toll an accident with injuries can have on you and your family, and we work hard to make the legal process as smooth and painless as possible.
-We offer free consultations, extended evening and weekend hours, five convenient area locations, and regular updates on the progress of your case.
+We offer free consultations, extended evening and weekend hours, four convenient area locations, and regular updates on the progress of your case.
 In addition, all of our personal injury cases are handled on a contingency basis, so you only pay if we win your case.

 Common Causes for Retail and Grocery Store Accidents in Illinois